 But more importantly, if there were no ownership of land Dr. Mehkri’s theory would not have applied during that period.
 It was only under the British that the Permanent Settlements were introduced (beginning with Bengal in 1793) and private ownership of land became a reality with the mansabdars being transformed into lawful owners of their domains.
 Only after this change could the process of dilution of land holdings of this Mughal elite could have started.

 This hypothesis is extended to include the implications of primogeniture in More on the Law of Inheritance.

-I wonder if someone would be able to obtain a copy of Dr. Mekhri’s dissertation and delve into this topic in more depth.
-The details are as follows: Mekhri, G.M.
-Social background of Hindu-Muslim relationships, Ph.D.
+I wonder if someone would be able to obtain a copy of Dr. Mehkri’s dissertation and delve into this topic in more depth.
+The details are as follows: Mehkri, G.M.
+The Social background of Hindu-Muslim relationship, Ph.D.
 Thesis, University of Bombay.
 Bombay: Bombay University, 1947, English.
 National Social Science Documentation Centre (NASSDOC), 35 Feroz Shah Road, New Delhi: 110001, India.

 June 2011 Update: The NASSDOC copy is missing.
 A copy of the thesis has been located in the archives of the Bombay University library.
 I have not had access to it yet.